 The Company has its own actuarial team that is supported by the wider Group Actuarial Function for the Company's Solvency II reporting.
-The Solvency II BEL is currently also used as Economic Balance Sheet ("EBS") BEL.
+The Solvency II BEL is currently also used as Economic Balance Sheet ("EBS") BEL for annuities.

-The AA presents an annual report to the Company Board providing an opinion on the reasonableness of the calculation of the technical provisions ("TP") and its compliance with Bermuda Regulations.
+The Approved Actuary presents an annual report to the Company Board providing an opinion on the reasonableness of the calculation of the technical provisions ("TP") and its compliance with Bermuda Regulations.

-The requirements covering the calculation of TP are addressed through various activities, including, in particular, actuarial function review of the calculations and the membership of oversight committees.
-A number of reports during the year are provided to the Board on the data, models, methodologies, assumptions and results of the EBS TP calculations.
+The requirements covering the calculation of TP are addressed through various activities, in particular, Actuarial Function review of the calculations and the membership of oversight committees.
+A number of reports during the year are provided to the Board on the data, models, methodologies, assumptions and results of the EBS TP calculation.